Operator $\ell_p\to\ell_q$ norms of Gaussian matrices: Introduction

 where random variables $g_{ij}$ are iid standard Gaussians, $q^*$ denotes the H{\"o}lder conjugate of $q$, i.e., the unique number from $[1,\infty]$ satisfying $\frac 1q+\frac 1{q^*}=1$, and $B_p^n$ is the unit ball in the $\ell_p$-norm in $\er^n$.

-Although the behaviour of random matrices with iid entries is quite well understood, it is not the case for random matrices with a non-trivial variance profile, whose $\ell_p^n \to \ell_q^m$ norms appear naturally in many problems in applied mathematics.
+Although the behaviour of random matrices with iid entries is quite well understood, it is not the case for random matrices with a non-trivial variance profile, whose $\ell_p^n \to \ell_q^m$ norms appear naturally in many problems in applied mathematics; see the introduction of \cite{APSS} and the references therein.
 However, much effort was made recently to understand $\ell_p^n \to \ell_q^m$ norms of structured random matrices (cf. \cite{BvH, vH, LvHY, GHLP, vH2017_survey, LS, Lbern, APSS, BH2024, RX}).

 In this paper we focus on two-sided estimates (i.e., lower and upper bounds matching up to a multiplicative constant) for the expectation of $\|G_A\|_{p\to q}$.
 Such bounds encode much more information than only the order of $\Ex \|G_A\|_{p\to q}$.
 They imply two-sided estimates on higher moments and tail bounds for $\|G_A\|_{p\to q}$ (see Corollary~\ref{cor:higher-moments-tailsGauss} below).
 Moreover, they yield a condition for an infinite Gaussian matrix to be a bounded operator from $\ell_p$ to $\ell_q$ (see Corollary~\ref{cor:bd-operators} below).
 We also discuss how to generalize the estimates for $\|G_A\|_{p\to q}$ to more general classes of random matrices with independent, but not necessarily Gaussian entries.